bigskysoftware/htmx/www/content/QUIRKS.md

 JavaScript API.

 There _is_ a [JavaScript API](@/reference.md#api), but it is not a focus of the library and, in most cases, should not be used heavily by htmx end users.

-If you find yourself using it heavily, especially the `htmx.ajax()` method, it may be worth asking yourself if there is a more htmx-ish way to achieve what you are doing.
+If you find yourself using it heavily, especially the [`htmx.ajax()`](@/api.md#ajax) method, it may be worth asking yourself if there is a more htmx-ish approach to achieve what you are doing.